-Where your entity has multiple related party international dealings, if the criteria for treating similar arrangements or transactions as a single position are met, you only need to report the dealings under a single reportable tax position disclosure.
+Where your entity has multiple related party international dealings, if the criteria for treating similar arrangements or transactions as a single position are met, you only need to report the dealings under a single RTP disclosure.

-You can also combine all related party revenue dealings, or related party expenditure dealings, as a single Category A reportable tax position disclosure.
+You can also combine all related party revenue dealings, or related party expenditure dealings, as a single Category A RTP disclosure.